bwsw/sj-platform/SJDocs/source/Tutorial.rst

    Picture 6

-An instance is created with specific parameters and is set to particular streams.
+An instance is created with specific parameters.
+It will use particular streams specified for it as input and output streams.

 Launching instances we will start data processing in the platform.